brettinternet/brettinternet.github.io/content/boundary/_index.md

 end
 ```

-If module functions in another boundary try to call
+If functions in another boundary try to call
 `MyApp.Catalog.Internal.PriceCalculator`, the compiler will raise an error.

 ### Setting Up Boundary